arbor-sim/arbor/doc/python/domdec.rst

         The total number of cells in the global model (sum of :attr:`num_local_cells` over all domains).

+    .. attribute:: num_groups

+        The total number of cell groups on the local domain.

     .. attribute:: groups

         The descriptions of the cell groups on the local domain.